A practitioner perspective on AI in employee surveys.

 Toolkit content triggered by score thresholds, or AI-generated suggestions about what the manager should do given their team's results.
 The output is a recommendation; the manager decides whether to act on it.
 AI here is doing the work of matching findings to actions — drawing on a library of practices, or generating suggestions tailored to the specific result.

 AI generating the messages, talking points, and follow-up communications the manager needs to share what they have decided.
 The output is a draft the manager edits and sends — to the team, to leadership, to other stakeholders.
 AI does this well, and it removes friction at the point where managers often stall.
-The watch-out is that AI-drafted messages need editing to sound like the manager.
+It is important that AI-drafted messages are edited to sound like the manager.
 Teams notice when a message doesn't carry the voice they recognise.

-The manager chats to the AI about what they are seeing in the data and how they want to approach the team.
+The manager chats to the AI about what they are seeing in the data and how they want to approach the team with the results.
 The AI prompts, probes, and helps the manager work through their interpretation and intent.
 The output gives the manager a better-formed sense of what the data means for the team and what to do about it.

 The manager's conversations with the AI can be stored and revisited, which changes what the dialogue can do over time.
 The manager's interpretation of one survey, what they decided to surface, what they thought would change — these are exactly the things worth coming back to when the next survey lands.
 Did the team confirm the manager's reading, or contradict it?
 An AI dialogue that draws on the previous conversation could prompt the manager to look back at their own thinking and what came of it.

-If you are evaluating AI capabilities in your survey platform or considering how to strengthen your follow-up process, three questions are worth asking.
+If you are thinking about how AI fits into your survey programme, three questions are worth asking.

 First, are you using what you already collect?
-Open-text data from existing surveys is likely richer than your current process treats it.
+Open-text data from existing surveys could be richer than your current process treats it.
 AI-assisted analysis of comments is widely available.
 If that data is currently being summarised manually or ignored, that is the first gap to close.

-Second, what does your manager layer actually look like?
-Not the toolkit you provide, but what managers actually do with results in practice.
-In our experience, the answer is often 'less than intended' — not because managers are disengaged, but because what they are given does not make it easy to run the conversation they need to have with their team.
-Understanding that gap specifically is more useful than adding another recommendation to the dashboard.
+Second, what are managers doing with the results in practice?
+In our experience, the answer is often ‘less than intended’ — not because managers are disengaged, but because what they are given does not make it easy to run the conversation they need to have with their team.
+Understanding that gap specifically is more useful than adding sophisticated analysis.

 Third, how complete is the record of what happened?
-Most organisations capture some version of this — leaders write up what they did after the last survey, often communicated as 'you said, we did' before the next survey is launched.
-What does get captured is the official narrative of what was done, not which conversations actually happened, what was tried that did not work, what was quietly abandoned, or whether teams felt the response was connected to what they had said.
-The loop is not missing.
-It is incomplete in a specific way: what gets captured is the version designed to be shared, not the version that helps the next decision.
+Most organisations capture some version of this —leaders write up what they did after the last survey, often communicated as ‘you said, we did’ before the next survey is launched.
+This typically misses which conversations actually happened, what was tried that did not work, what was quietly abandoned, or whether teams felt the response was connected to what they had said.
+What gets captured is the version designed to be shared, not the version that helps the next decision.

 If you want to talk about how your survey programme can be designed to make better use of AI tools, we would be glad to help.
 Contact us for a no-obligation conversation.